 About Simon Griffiths

-As a child I spent as much time as possible in nature in the woods and fields near my home, exploring and drawing the British wildlife that lived within them, especially the animals and birds.
+As a child I spent as much time as possible in nature in the woods and fields near my home, exploring and drawing the wildlife that living within them, especially the animals and birds.

 My sculpture comes from within me, and I have spent many years experimenting with different techniques and materials.